jennpanzo/prod-dash/index.md

 ![Placeholder File](images/hill.jpg)

 ## **Overview**
-A fast-paced data company that is reliant on Asana for daily task management routinely conducts performance analyses across multiple timeframes (daily, weekly, monthly, quarterly, and annually).
-Each analysis cycle required new exports from different Asana projects, which often resulted in overlapping data, duplicated effort, and inconsistent formatting.
+A fast-paced data company that relies on Asana for daily task management routinely conducts performance analyses across multiple timeframes (daily, weekly, monthly, quarterly, and annually).
+As operational data continued to grow, manually exporting reports from multiple Asana projects became inefficient, resulting in duplicated effort, inconsistent datasets, and delayed reporting.

-To address this, a scalable and centralized approach was developed that eliminated redundant exports and made operations reporting significantly more efficient.
-A complete end-to-end ETL pipeline was designed and implemented, feeding into a local MySQL database that serves as the single source of truth for task, roster, and team data.
-The new structure enables flexible data exploration using SQL, automated exploratory analysis in Python, and final reporting through interactive Looker Studio dashboards.
+To address this, a scalable cloud-based ETL pipeline was developed to automate data extraction, centralize storage, and streamline reporting.
+Production data is automatically retrieved from the Asana API on a scheduled basis, transformed and stored in BigQuery, and visualized through interactive Looker Studio dashboards.
+This centralized architecture serves as the single source of truth for task, roster, and team data while enabling flexible SQL analysis and automated reporting.

 ## **Problem Statement**

-Our team routinely analyzes data from Asana to assess operational metrics like task volume, project completion rate, and productivity over various time intervals.
-Because Asana does not natively support long-term storage or complex querying, we exported data manually from different Asana projects at every reporting cycle.
+Our team routinely analyzes Asana data to assess operational metrics such as task volume, project completion rate, and team productivity across multiple reporting periods.
+While Asana is well suited for project management, it is not designed to support historical reporting or complex analytical queries.

 This process led to:
-* **Redundant exports**: The same data was exported multiple times across different timeframes.
-* **Version control issues**: Multiple spreadsheet versions caused inconsistencies.
-* **Delayed reporting**: Time-consuming data prep slowed down our ability to act on insights.
+* **Manual reporting workflows**: Operational reports depended on repeatedly exporting project data before analysis.
+* **Inconsistent datasets**: Separate exports often contained overlapping records and varying formats.
+* **Delayed reporting**: Significant time was spent preparing data before meaningful analysis could begin.

-The challenge was to automate and centralize our data pipeline, ensuring consistency, accessibility, and speed in our analysis process.
+The challenge was to automate data collection and centralize reporting, ensuring consistent, reliable, and timely operational insights.

 ## **ETL Pipeline Design & Implementation**

-The workflow began with identifying the inefficiencies caused by repeated Asana data exports, particularly for recurring operational reviews.
-Data exports were often customized for individual reporting requests, creating multiple versions of the same underlying data.
+The workflow began by identifying inefficiencies caused by recurring manual exports from multiple Asana projects.
+Since operational reports were generated frequently, analysts spent considerable time downloading, validating, and consolidating datasets before each reporting cycle.

-To streamline this, an Extract-Transform-Load (ETL) pipeline was implemented to ingest and standardize data from various Asana project exports.
+To streamline this process, an automated Extract-Transform-Load (ETL) pipeline was designed to collect operational data directly from the Asana API, standardize it within BigQuery, and serve it to downstream reporting tools.

 ### Extract

-Raw data was extracted in spreadsheet form from multiple Asana projects.
-These exports varied in structure depending on the reporting cycle or the team that generated them.
-Each export contained partial views of operational data like tasks, subtasks, assignees, and related metadata.
+A Python application connects to the Asana REST API using a secure Personal Access Token to retrieve task data from multiple production projects.
+The extraction process captures task details, subtasks, assignees, project information, due dates, completion status, and custom metadata required for reporting.

+The extraction job is automatically triggered by Google Cloud Scheduler at scheduled intervals, eliminating the need for recurring manual CSV exports while ensuring new production data is consistently collected.

 ### Transform

-Before integration into the database, the exported spreadsheets were cleaned and merged using VLOOKUP and INDEX-MATCH in Excel.
-This process resolved structural inconsistencies and aligned fields such as due dates, assignees, task descriptions, and project identifiers.
-Key variables were standardized across all files to ensure referential consistency across related tables.
-Additional transformations addressed duplicated entries, timezone normalization, and missing value imputation.
+Raw data is first loaded into staging tables within BigQuery before undergoing SQL-based transformations.
+Additional validation and reference data are maintained in Google Sheets for lookup values and business rules where appropriate.

+The transformation process standardizes field names, removes duplicate records, normalizes timestamps, resolves missing values, and aligns relationships between tasks, rosters, team members, and partner organizations.
+These transformations produce analytics-ready datasets optimized for reporting.

 ### Load

-Transformed data was then imported into a local MySQL database built to reflect the structure of the operational workflow.
-Tables were normalized and indexed to enable efficient querying and support scalable data analysis.
-Key tables included:
+The transformed datasets are loaded into BigQuery, which serves as the centralized cloud data warehouse for operational reporting.
+Tables are organized using a relational schema to support efficient SQL queries and scalable analytics.
+Key tables include:

 * **Tasks**: Containing task-level data such as page title, subtasks, assignee, related roster, project name, due date, and current status.
 * **Team**: Listing team members with associated email addresses and shift schedules.